Educational Administration, MS

 Student Learning Outcomes

-• Students will be able to explain, evaluate, and apply knowledge of the major concepts in the functional areas of educational administration: Instructional Leadership, Human Capital, Executive Leadership, School Culture, and Strategic Operations.
+• Explain, evaluate, and apply knowledge across the core functional areas of educational administration—including Instructional Leadership, Human Capital, Executive Leadership, School Culture, and Strategic Operations—to lead effective PK–12 schools.

 For Additional Information